-The dates and times provided by NASA in United States Eastern Time (ET) account for both Eastern Standard Time (EST) and Eastern Daylight Time (EDT) for part of the year in the United States.
+The dates and times provided by NASA in the United States Eastern Time (ET) account for both Eastern Standard Time (EST) and Eastern Daylight Time (EDT) for part of the year in the United States.
 Also below is the Coordinated Universal Time (UTC) time.
 This was previously referred to as Greenwich Mean Time (GMT).
-Since your local time zone may be different, the exact dates may shift slightly for your calendar.
+Since you may be in a different time zone, the exact dates may shift slightly for your calendar.

 When was the full moon in January 2021?

 The full moon in January 2021 was on Thursday January 28, 2021 at 2:16 PM EST or 7:16 PM UTC.
 The January 28th full moon was the first full moon of 2021 and the full moon in Leo.

 What was the name of the January Full Moon?